wyrd-rpg/wyrd-rpg.github.io/docs/the-world.md

 ## Settlement Generator

 Choose or roll d20s and combine results to create a Settlement.
-Add an ‘s’ or ‘in’ between any 2-3 parts.
+Add an 's' or 'in' between any 2-3 parts.
 Optionally preface with "New" or "Old."
 Translations noted in parenthesis.

 <ol class="d36-table">
     <li